 Authors » Anna Haebich

-Anna Haebich’s multi-award-winning book Broken Circles: Fragmenting Indigenous Families 1800-2000 was the first national history of Australia’s Stolen Generations.
-Anna’s career brings together university teaching and research, centre directorship, museum curatorship, visual arts practice, and work with Indigenous communities.
+Anna Haebich’s career brings together university teaching and research, centre directorship, museum curatorship, visual arts practice and work with Indigenous communities.
 Her research interests include histories of Indigenous peoples, migration, the body, the environment, the visual and performing arts, and representations of the past.
 Anna is a Professor specialising in interdisciplinary research at Griffith University and is a Fellow of the Australian Academy of Humanities and of the Academy of Social Sciences in Australia.

-Short listed, The Age Book of the Year Award, 2001
+The Age Book of the Year Award (Shortlisted 2001)

-Honourable Mention, Centre for Australian Cultural Studies Award, 2001
+Centre for Australian Cultural Studies Award (Honourable Mention 2001)

 Books available from Fremantle Press

 Madelaine Dickie is the winner of the City of Fremantle T.A.G.
 Hungerford Award.